Skip to main content

 More consistent travel times, more rest times at both ends of the route, and look for opportunities to improve restroom access

-Since 2018 Metro Transit has completed five Better Bus Route projects – Route 2, Route 63, Route 3, Route 22, and Route 17 – with a goal of implementing at least one new project annually.
-Improvements to Route 4 will be made in 2024, and routes 7, 61, and 11 will be improved in coming years.
+Since 2018 Metro Transit has completed six Better Bus Route projects – routes 2, 63, 3, 22, 17 and 4.
+Routes 7, 61, and 11 will be improved in coming years.

 Bus Lanes

-Bus lanes are created by repurposing general traffic lanes or parking lanes.
+Bus lanes are generally created by repurposing traffic lanes or parking lanes.
 The decision to create a dedicated bus lane should be based on a combination of factors, with special emphasis on transit volume and demand, including future demand, and the potential to reduce total person delay.

 Active projects